gnyers/python-tuesday/session4/README.rst

 Construct the SQL Statement
 ---------------------------

-Relational databases use the SQL language to query or change the data in the database.
-So this is what Python applications ultimately need to do.
+Relational database products use the SQL language to query or change the data.
+So this is what Python applications will need to do as well.

 .. note:: direct SQL statements vs. ORM